Revisiting the Original Night Court Cast: Their Roles Then and Now in the 2023 Revival

 Pictured with an orangutan in Monkey Business, the 19th episode of Season 3 of Night Court, John Larroquette played the character of Dan Fielding, a womanizing prosecutorPictured with an orangutan in Monkey Business, the 19th episode of Season 3 of Night Court, John Larroquette played the character of Dan Fielding, a womanizing prosecutor (Credit: NBC)

-Larrouquette’s performance as Fielding was critically acclaimed, and he won the Emmy Award for Best Supporting Actor in a Comedy Series, for four years in a row, from 1985-1988.
+Larrouquette’s performance as Fielding was critically acclaimed, and he won the Emmy Award for Best Supporting Actor in a Comedy Series four years in a row from 1985 to 1988.

-His four consecutive wins were a record at the time, and he asked that he wouldn’t be considered for the 1989 Emmy Awards as a result.
+His four consecutive wins were a record at the time, and he asked that he wouldn’t be considered for the 1989 Emmy Awards because of this.

 It’s hard to find any information on why the original series concluded in 1992.
 After nine seasons, we think it’s safe to say that the show naturally had run its course and ended on a high note rather than getting abruptly canceled.